abdrahmansoltan/Learning-Notes/Interviews/Interview-Questions.md

 ## HTML & CSS

-- **Default mode for rendering HTML pages:**
+- **What is the default mode for rendering HTML pages?**

+  - The default mode for rendering HTML pages is **Quirks Mode** if no `<!DOCTYPE html>` declaration is present.
+This mode emulates older browser behavior for compatibility with legacy content.
+If a proper DOCTYPE is specified, the browser renders in **Standards Mode**.

+- **Rendering Modes in Browsers:**

   - **Standards Mode (Strict Mode):** Adheres to W3C/WHATWG specifications.
   - **Quirks Mode:** Emulates older browsers for backward compatibility.
-  - **Almost Standards Mode:** Similar to standards but allows some quirks.
+  - **Almost Standards Mode:** Similar to standards but allows some quirks (e.g., box model differences, and table cell spacing).
   - **DOCTYPE declaration** affects rendering mode:
-    - `<!DOCTYPE html>` ensures standards mode.
+    - `<!DOCTYPE html>` ensures "standards mode".
-    - Older or missing DOCTYPE may trigger quirks mode.
+    - Older or missing DOCTYPE may trigger "quirks mode".
+    - The `<!DOCTYPE>` declaration tells the web browser which version of HTML (or sometimes XHTML) the web page is written in.
+This helps the browser understand how to interpret and render the content of the page.

 - **Why "Hyper" and why "Markup"?**

   - **Hyper:** Refers to hypertext (linked documents).
   - **Markup:** Tags structure the document (e.g., `<p>`, `<h1>`, `<img>`).

+  > So, "HyperText Markup Language" (HTML) essentially describes a language that allows you to create documents with text that contains links (hypertext) and to structure and format this text using tags (markup).
+This combination of hypertext and markup is what makes HTML such a powerful tool for creating and sharing content on the web

 - **Why are semantic elements important?**